<img src="https://secure.feel2echo.com/260207.png" style="display:none;">

 Tool factor – compressibility is the capacity of a metal powder to be compacted uniaxially in a closed die.
 Growth/Shrink factor of the specific material is used to target the dimensional requirements of the finished component.

 “We are always looking at the most efficient way to produce a component that will deliver the performance our customer needs.
 At the outset of a tool design, we meet as a team to discuss the compaction process including the set-up time for the press, handling of the component through the process and any automation that may be required to complete the component.
 All of these processes have an influence on tool design.”
-Wayne Valentine, Atlas Tool Designer

-Need a Solution
+Need a Solution?

 Ask Us A Question

-Mailing Address 125 Tom Mix Dr.
+125 Tom Mix Dr.

 P.O.
 Box P